 Rock the Vote

 Elections are our chance to let our voices be heard.
 But to participate, one has to register to vote -- and then take the time to cast a ballot when election day arrives.
 We’ve partnered with Rock the Vote, a leading nonpartisan nonprofit dedicated to building the political power of young people, to get people registered.
-Through our online hub, would-be voters can check to make sure they’re registered and, if not, get the information they need so they can cast their vote this fall.
+Through our online tools, would-be voters can check to make sure they’re registered and, if not, get the information they need so they can cast their vote this fall.
 We’re also encouraging registered voters to pledge to vote as well as enlist their friends, families, and colleagues to do the same.
-Visit our Rock the Vote-powered hub here.
+Visit our Rock the Vote-powered page here.

 Citizen by CNN